JohnLowie4/lighthouse-web-notes/README.md

 This repository contains all of the notes taken by John for the Lighthouse Labs Web Development Bootcamp.

 This repository contains the notes on how to use basic markdown

+This line helps me to see live updates.